Persistent Homology Over Directed Acyclic Graphs

-When viewed from the perspective of zigzag persistence and the use of the zigzag module, the persistence group for some interval can be thought as the subgroups which are common to all of the the homology groups.
-This motivates the definition of persistence for arbitrary directed graphs.
+In a sense, the persistence group for some interval of a filtration can be thought as the subgroups which are common to all of the homology groups.
+This motivates the definition of persistence groups over more general sets of inclusion maps; indeed, zigzag persistence and multi-dimensional persistence are examples of this type of generalization.
+In this paper, we generalize to consider inclusions over a set of spaces that form a directed graph.